nusdbsystem/singa-auto/docs/src/dev/setup.rst

     export RAFIKI_ADDR=172.28.176.35

-Re-deploy Singa-Auto.
-Singa-Auto Admin and Singa-Auto Web Admin will be available at that IP address, over ports 3000 and 3001 (by default), assuming incoming connections to these ports are allowed.
+Re-deploy SINGA-Auto.
+SINGA-Auto Admin and SINGA-Auto Web Admin will be available at that IP address, over ports 3000 and 3001 (by default), assuming incoming connections to these ports are allowed.

-**Before you expose Singa-Auto to the public, it is highly recommended to change the master passwords for superadmin, server and the database (located in `.env.sh` as `POSTGRES_PASSWORD`, `APP_SECRET` & `SUPERADMIN_PASSWORD`)**
+**Before you expose SINGA-Auto to the public, it is highly recommended to change the master passwords for superadmin, server and the database (located in `.env.sh` as `POSTGRES_PASSWORD`, `APP_SECRET` & `SUPERADMIN_PASSWORD`)**

-Reading Singa-Auto's logs
+Reading SINGA-Auto's logs
 --------------------------------------------------------------------

-By default, you can read logs of Singa-Auto Admin & any of Singa-Auto's workers in ``./logs`` directory at the root of the project's directory of the master node.
+By default, you can read logs of SINGA-Auto Admin & any of SINGA-Auto's workers in ``./logs`` directory at the root of the project's directory of the master node.